France in October and November: Discovering The Beauty Of Fall In France

 Lyon

-Known for its food and is beautiful in the fall, while quieter Lyon attracts arts from around the world for its food festivals and vibrant cultural scene.
+It is known for its food and is beautiful in the fall, while quieter Lyon attracts arts from around the world for its food festivals and vibrant cultural scene.
 The Festival of Lights during October which celebrates the city’s vibrant cinema scene lights up the city with light installations all over the city.

 Located in the east, Lyon is another city that is a gem when visiting France in October or any time of year.
 With tree-lined streets and an amazing historical center, Lyon is the place for Fall in France.